fnalways/terminus-docs/docs/overview/terminus/data.md

 ## Introduction

-User data is usually stored in: file systems and databases, of which the database is built based on the file system.
-We want Terminus to:
+User data is usually stored in file systems and databases.
+Of the two, databases are built based on file systems.
+Here are our design philosophies with them:

-For file system:
+For file systems:

-- Because Terminus is designed for multi-node clusters, developers need to consider the access to the file system when the program is scheduled to different nodes when developing applications.
+- Terminus is designed for multi-node clusters.
+Therefore, developers need to consider the access to the file system when the program is scheduled to different nodes when developing applications.
 We want to shield these details from developers.

-For database:
+For databases:

-- For common databases, developers only need to modify the configuration to complete the integration
+- For common databases, developers only need to modify the configuration to complete the integration.
-- Different users and applications can share database physical instances to save resource overhead
+- Different users and applications can share physical database instances to save resource overhead.

 For both:

-- Data between different users and different applications are isolated from each other
+- Data between different users and different applications are isolated from each other.
-- Be as scalable and highly available as possible
+- Scalable and highly available.
-- Ability to perform unified Backup and Restore at the system level
+- Capable of performing unified backup and restore at the system level.

 ## File system type